What is a Nominee Director in Hong Kong?

 • Undertaking of Risky Ventures

-Signing of formal documents with serious consequences poses unwanted risks to Nominee Directors especially if speculative or risky ventures are involved, and especially considering if the decision to enter such a venture or the management of it is not theirs to make or perform.
+Signing formal documents with serious consequences poses unwanted risks to Nominee Directors, especially if speculative or risky ventures are involved and the decision to enter or manage such ventures is not theirs to make or perform.

 • Disruption to Business Progression